 Who are the Stroke Specialists and Research Staff?

 What Clinical Trials are we Currently Doing in Stroke?

-Boston Medical Center (BMC) is committed to furthering the evidence-based practice for cerebrovascular disease, developing research protocols, and collaborating with other institutions for NIH-funded projects.
-BMC was selected to participate in the newly funded NIH stroke trials network (“NIH StrokeNet”).
-StrokeNet is made up of 25 Regional Coordination Centers (RCCs) and over 200 satellite sites.
-We will be participating in this network under the New England Regional Coordination Center (NERCC), managed by Massachusetts General Hospital, along with 6 other satellite sites.
-StrokeNet plans to conduct Phase I, II and III clinical trials related to acute stroke treatment, stroke prevention, and stroke recovery, as well as biomarker-validation studies
+Boston Medical Center (BMC) is committed to furthering the evidence-based practice for cerebrovascular disease, developing protocols, and collaborating with other institutions for NIH-funded projects.
+BMC is a collaborating site in the NIH stroke trials network (NIH StrokeNet).
+StrokeNet is made up of 25 Regional Coordinating Centers (RCCs) and over 200 satellite sites.
+We are part of the local network called New England Regional Coordinating Center (NERCC).

 BMC is currently recruiting patients for the following clinical trials.
 These trials are for acute and subacute strokes, and for post-stroke rehabilitative treatment.
 (Click on each study for individual information)